(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 See definition of "BAD DEBT RESERVE" above.

-In the new (Windows) version of Wall Street Raider, banks invest
+In the newer versions of Wall Street Raider, banks invest

 some of their funds in consumer and mortgage loans, as well as